 For a free legal consultation with a truck accidents lawyer serving Lexington, call 800-333-9999

-You may claim various forms of damages in the case of a commercial truck accident.
+You may claim various forms of damages from the responsible parties in the case of a commercial truck accident.
 Some relate to your car and personal property, such as:

 - Car repairs or replacement